netdata/netdata/packaging/docker/README.md

 -   While in Travis settings, under Netdata repository settings in the Environment Variables section, you need to add the following:
-    -   `DOCKER_USERNAME` and `DOCKER_PWD` variables so that Travis can login to your Docker Hub account and publish Docker images there.
+    -   `DOCKER_USERNAME` and `DOCKER_PWD` variables so that Travis can log in to your Docker Hub account and publish Docker images there.
     -   `REPOSITORY` variable to `NETDATA_DEVELOPER/netdata`, where `NETDATA_DEVELOPER` is your GitHub handle again.
     -   `GITHUB_TOKEN` variable with the token generated on the preparation step, for Travis workflows to function